-What’s your all time best read?
+What’s your all-time best read?

 “My current read; My Utmost for His Highness by Oswald Chambers.
-It’s like an 1800s book. about a guy who journals every day about his journey with God.
+It’s like a 1800s book. about a guy who journals every day about his journey with God.
 His wife decides to turn it into a book.”

-What’s your take on our generation and the struggles we face among them being idle time on social media, self diagnosed depression and wanting microwave success?
+What’s your take on our generation and the struggles we face among them being idle time on social media, self-diagnosed depression and wanting microwave success?

 “Most people are depressed mostly because of relationships and unemployment.
-I’ve heard people commit suicide while in campus.
+I’ve heard people commit suicide while on the campus.
 What I’ve learned is to not let my emotions be a button for outside triggers.
 How much do you love you to protect you?
 Spend time alone with your thoughts to the extent that they don’t scare you.
 Bring your thoughts to captivity.
 Because most people are scared of their own thoughts and they surround themselves with noise.
 Work on them.”

 I ask what her greatest fear is, first she wonders then says insects and snakes.
-I ask for a deeper rooted fear, she says missing heaven.
+I ask for a deeper-rooted fear, she says missing heaven.
 I ponder on that.

-Favorite body part and personal trait?
+Favourite body part and personal trait?

 She smiles and assuredly says,

-“Physically, my legs, my inner person, the fact that i can plan, am consistent and disciplined”
+“Physically, my legs, my inner person, the fact that I can plan, am consistent and disciplined”

 I tell her how inconsistent I am to which am advised to keep training my mind so it knows that no matter what, I need to get things done.